magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'scrollLock.padding',
           description: 'Locking the body scroll hides any permanently visible scrollbar.
-Adding a padding to fixed elements prevents them from shifting in this case.',
+Adding a padding to fixed elements prevents them from shifting in this case.'
-          code: ['label']
         },
         {
-          label: 'boolean',
+          label: 'boolean'
-          code: ['label']
         },
         {
-          label: 'true',
+          label: 'true'
-          code: ['label']
         }
       ]
     },